vsariola/crackle-tracker/README.md

 Nevertheless, the order list advances at the same time for all the channels.

-There is one extra channel, the "key" channel.
-This channels values are added to the pitch of all channels, to change the key of the song.
-If the notes in your patterns are from the power chords (0, 7, C (12)...), you can add almost any value here.
+There is one extra channel, the "transpose channel".
+This channels values are added to the pitch of all channels, to change the current chord of the song.
+If your patterns only have notes from the power chords (0, 7, C (12)...), you can use many different values here and still the overall song stays in (some) key.
 If your patterns have notes only from minor triads or major triads, at least values 0-5-7 (I-IV-V or i-iv-v, respectively) stay in key.
 If you're fine with jazz, anything works.

+NOTE: "-" is actually 255, so the patterns the transpose channel is playing should not contain "-"; use 0 instead.

 The song data is kept in the persistent memory (pmem), so you can quit and restart TIC-80 and the song should stay in memory.